sarietta/theoputer-blog/content/posts/integrating-irq0.md

 ==PSHA== instruction (i.e. [Push A to Stack]()).

 So we cannot handle the interrupt as soon as it comes in.
-We must **wait** until we're done with the current instruction. then the CPU will be at a known good state (nothing intermediate).
+We must **wait** until we're done with the current instruction.
+Then the CPU will be at a known good state (nothing intermediate).
 Once we are done with the interrupt handling code, we just need to jump to what would have been the *next* instruction.